eldesh/basis_concept-zig/README.md

   This concept is defined for checking the type is comparable with `==`.
   Then any extra method is not provided.

+- TrivialDestroy
+  Concept for types that trivially destroyable implicitly.
+  Then any extra method is not provided.

 - Copyable
   Trivially copyable values with `=`.
   `Copy` means to duplicate a value that has no resources shared with the original one.